rayserrano2735/data-engineering-patterns/modern-stack/Snowflake_TMDb_External_Function_Adapter_Tutorial.md

 );
 ```

-This will pull pages 1–5 from TMDB.

 ---

-# 9. Flatten to Bronze
+# 7. Flatten to Bronze Table

 ```sql
 INSERT INTO tmdb_movies_bronze